Knowledge Distillation for Large Language Models

 return alpha * kd_loss + (1 - alpha) * sft_loss

-Sequence-level KD (SeqKD): Instead of token-level logits, student trains on best generated sequences from teacher (beam search outputs).
-Simpler to implement with black-box access.
+Sequence-level KD (SeqKD) — the student is trained on the best teacher-generated sequences (beam search).
+It is easier to implement with black-box access.

-Most known modern example — distillation of DeepSeek-R1 (671B, MoE) into series of dense models:
+One striking example is the distillation of DeepSeek-R1 (671B, MoE) into dense models:

 • DeepSeek-R1-Distill-Llama-70B: 70B parameters, ~92% of R1